Laravel-Backpack/docs/4.1/add-ons-how-to-create-a-backpack-addon.md

 ### Install Backpack Demo

-We're going to use [the Backpack demo project](https://github.com/laravel-backpack/demo) to generate create a new package.
+We're going to use [the Backpack demo project](https://github.com/laravel-backpack/demo) to create a new package.
 Follow the instructions in [the Installation chapter](https://github.com/laravel-backpack/demo#install).

 Any Laravel & Backpack app would work.
 But since you're going to require packages that you only need during package development, and make various changes to app files, we recommended you _create_ the package using a Backpack demo.
 After the package is online (with zero functionality), you will _install_ it in a real application, and _modify_ it right there, in the ```vendor``` folder.
 You will then delete this Backpack demo project.